CommunityHoneyNetwork/chn-docs/docs/firstpot.md

 telnet server on port 23.
 This is not likely helpful in a production deployment, but will serve as an example for creating a honeypot, registering a new sensor with the management server, and capturing attack data.
-For more details on production deployments, see the full [Cowrie Documentation] (cowrie.md).
+For more details on production deployments, see the full [Cowrie Documentation](cowrie.md).

 If you haven't yet setup a management server, follow the [Quickstart Guide](quickstart.md)